Close

 Combined dictionary attack

-Phrase attack (developed by Passcape Software)
+Phrase attack (developed by Passcape)

 The phrase attack is very efficient against complex passwords.
 The idea of it is to guess the right password by searching through frequently used phrases and combinations.
 You can download pass-phrase wordlists and dictionaries from our site only!